 Low levels of protein in the diet will lead horses to be hungry.
 This leads to the over eating of feed as the body seeks to maintain the level of protein needed for good health.
 Then there is balance of minerals.
 Hay and haylage is just dried grass and if the the dried grass eaten is not balanced, neither is the overall diet.

-Farmers know that balancing diets to the forage the animal eats is essential.
+Farmers know that balancing diets to the grass and hay the animal eats is essential.
 The agricultural business has been balancing the nutrition their animals need, to the forage eaten, for many years because it provides them with healthier animals and better profit.

 Balanced nutrition for their cows and sheep means more milk and more meat but it also means greater animal health and resistance to disease.
 This approach means farmers create the healthiest, most robust animals.
 Farmers know that calories alone won’t get them there.
 Farmers know that quality protein, adequate vitamins and carefully balanced minerals make the difference.
 This approach is just as valid for horses.
 Sometimes because horses are kept on small parcels of land this approach becomes even more vital.

-Here at Forageplus™ we know the difference a forage based approach makes to horses which is why we carry out analysis of forage.
-This is why our philoposphy starts with the grass, hay or haylage horses eat.
+At Forageplus™ we know the difference a forage based approach makes to horses which is why we carry out analysis of forage.
+This is why our philosophy starts with the grass, hay or haylage horses eat.
 We scientifically test hundreds of samples of grass, hay or haylage that owners feed to their horses from all over the UK and Europe.

-This forage, grass or hay, makes up the greatest proportion of horse’s diets in both winter and summer and it is vital to understand it contains many nutrients.
+Grass, hay or haylage makes up the greatest proportion of horse’s diets in both winter and summer and it is vital to understand it contains many nutrients.
 In winter when the weather is cold horses will eat more forage.
-This is where they will get the greatest amount of calories, protein and because it makes up the greatest proportion of the diet.
+This is where they will get the greatest amount of calories, protein and minerals because it makes up the greatest proportion of the diet.
 Yes a bucket feed may need to be given but if you can match to the nutrients in the winter grass, hay or haylage eaten you can boost the effectiveness of the chemistry which powers the health of the horse.

 Mineral supplements that have a little bit of everything: This ‘scatter gun’ approach will often mean you are over supplementing unwanted antagonistic minerals and under supplementing those important minerals required to balance a horse’s daily diet.
 A ratio approach based on scientific analysis of many forage samples and a wide statistical average is far superior.